AiSuroppu/chatterbox-fastapi/README.md

 # 4. Save the streaming audio response and check for metadata
 if response.status_code == 200:
-    # Check for the metadata header
+    # Check for the metadata header and save the token
     if "X-Generation-Metadata" in response.headers:
         metadata = json.loads(response.headers["X-Generation-Metadata"])
         voice_token = metadata.get("voice_cache_token")
         print(f"Received voice cache token: {voice_token}")
-        # You can now save this token and use it for future requests
+        # You should now save this token and use it for future requests

     with open("output.mp3", "wb") as f:
         for chunk in response.iter_content(chunk_size=8192):
             f.write(chunk)
     print("Audio saved to output.mp3")
+elif response.status_code == 409:
+    print("Error: The voice token is invalid or expired.") print("Please re-run the request with the 'ref_audio' file to get a new token.") print(response.json())
 else:
     print(f"Error: {response.status_code}")
     print(response.json())